-- Only 1/3 of Americans take a lunch break
+- Only one-third of Americans take a lunch break.

-While I can appreciate the viewpoint that today’s workers are trying to be more productive, especially given the unemployment situation, I don’t think that this is an entirely correct characterization of the situation.
-Productivity is actually boosted when employees take a break and get out of the office, even if only for a short period of time.
+While I can appreciate the viewpoint that today’s workers are trying to be more productive, especially given the unemployment situation, I don't think this is an entirely correct characterization of the situation.
+Productivity improves when employees take breaks and get out of the office, even if only for a short period of time.

 I fear that the workplace attitude may be in the middle of a shift and that the working lunch will continue to be the norm, leading to less productive employees and possibly even burnout.
 I’m all for working hard and loving what you do, but part of succeeding in business, at least in my opinion, is knowing when to step back and take a deep breath — both literally and figuratively speaking.